Mahdi2105/backend-project/README.md

 After cloning, please follow these steps to complete the setup:

-1. Install dependencies (npm i should do the trick)
+1. Install dependencies ('npm i' in the terminal should do the trick)

 2. Create 2 .env files:
    -- .env.development --> and insert: